-It is the student's responsibility to initiate changes in all course registrations through the program's Academic Advisor.
+It is the student's responsibility to initiate changes in all course registrations through the university's process.
 All forms must be signed by the student and require the approval of the Academic Advisor.

 Adding Courses

 Due to the rigor of the credential curriculum, credential courses may only be added during the first week of the semester and require the permission of the instructor.
 (Preliminary Teacher Credential Program Policy)